aftersomemath/aftersomemath.github.io/_news/announcement_2.md

 inline: true
 ---

-<a href="/projects/6dof_uav/">My senior design team win's 3rd Place in ECE for a 6 Degree of Freedom UAV</a> :tada:
+<a href="/projects/6dof_uav/">My senior design team won 3rd Place in ECE for a 6 Degree of Freedom UAV</a> :tada: